Thodorissio/basic-block-energy-prediction/README.md

 # To do

+* Check if embeddings can be represented in a cosine space so as to fully utilize cosine simil metric
 * Run more tests with palm-tree tool
 * Create ml-pipeline for embeddings to be trained when the dataset comes